 - Banana Bread

 - Chicken Jello Treats

 - Salmon Jello Treats

 - Mini Turkey Meat Loaf

 What Other Special Care Does My Toothless Chihuahua Need?

 Even though your dog doesn’t have teeth to brush anymore, it is important to keep their mouth clean.
 Be sure to work with your dog’s veterinarian on ways to help your dog be healthier in the future.

-We use this one and the dogs LOVE it.
-I kept their old water bowl around for awhile just in case they might be scared of the fountain but they only want to drink from the fountain now and it’s better for them.
+We use this water fountain and the dogs LOVE it.
+I kept their old water bowl around for a while just in case they might be scared of the fountain but they only want to drink from the fountain now and it’s better for them.

-Many Chihuahuas lose teeth as a result of dental disease, but they often go on to live happy lives after receiving proper veterinary care.
+Chihuahua teeth problems are a common result of dental disease, but your dog can go on to live a happy life after receiving proper veterinary care.
 While food is a passion of many small dogs, with some modifications, your Chihuahua can still enjoy a variety of delicious and nutritious foods.